drhsqlite/pikchr/doc/purpose.md

 Pikchr is a specialized tool designed for one specific purpose:

-  *  Pikchr generates diagrams for technical documentation written in Markdown or similar markup languages using an enduring and easily human-readable, and human-editable graphic language.
+  *  Pikchr generates diagrams for technical documentation written in Markdown or similar markup languages using an enduring language that is easy for humans to read and maintain using a generic text editor.

 To this end, Pikchr diagrams are designed to be: